AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 <a href="https://www.freeiconspng.com/img/20581">Nfc Png Simple</a>

 I used this online service to change the icon to my needs: Icon / Vector editor: https://editor.method.ac/

+## License

+Mifare Desfire EV3 Tutorial NfcJLib is available under the MIT license.
+See the LICENSE.md file for more info.